evilC/LogSync/README.md

 1. Double-click LogSync.exe
 2. Click `Load Logs...`
 3. Select the log(s) you wish to view.
 You can multi-select using shift, ctrl etc
+4. Click `Sync Logs`
+5. After Syncing, you can remove logs by clicking the `X` next to their name, or add new logs by going back to step (2)

 ### Command Line
 The following command-line parameters are available